Rezonality/zep/README.md

 ```

 # Mac
-Build instructions and testing on mac needs an update; coming soon!
+Build instructions and testing on mac needs an update; consult the travis build to see examples

 ## Tests
 Type `CTest --verbose` in the build folder to run unit tests.